flemay/3musketeers/README.md

 #### 3. Deploy

-This section deploys the website to an existing Cloudflare project.
+This section deploys the website to an existing Cloudflare Pages project.

 ```bash
 # All the following commands will be run inside a container